 When we caught up with team leader Celeste, she explained the impact our volunteers have had over the last year and how they’ve helped rebuild local economies and communities.

 IVHQ: Your team looks after some of our most popular programs - how have our volunteers helped local communities and initiatives across Costa Rica, Guatemala and Peru?

 Celeste: We are excited to have volunteers back working with our team and supporting our projects, side-by-side.
 The lockdown period was lonely and had a very negative impact on people and animals in need.
 Poverty increased around the world, and Latin America certainly was not spared in this.
 For these reasons, there is an even greater need for volunteers now and in the immediate future.

 Volunteers always add a lot of value to both our programs and the local community they are serving.
 Their impact is real, even when they are a small part of a long-term program.
 The most impactful projects are Construction and Education, because these are truly community development efforts that move the population forward.
 In addition, projects in Healthcare, Conservation, and Agriculture require the hands-on, daily interaction that volunteers bring.

-Without volunteers, the projects and communities we work with cannot advance their missions and progress in the right direction.Make an impact in Central America
+Without volunteers, the projects and communities we work with cannot advance their missions and progress in the right direction.Make an impact in Latin America

 ”Ready to put down the phone and connect with real people in real places?
 Want to feel better because you give back, but are really giving to yourself?
 Go on ANY trip IVHQ has to offer.
 Its life changing and you won't be able to stop talking about it....and you will do more for your own community when you return home.
 The local team in Jamaica were outstanding.
 Excellent and continual communication, clear overview, and unending kindness.
 Keep up the fantastic work!”